winitzki/scall/tutorial/programming_dhall.md

 ```

 The code of `hylo` calls `hylo` recursively under `fmap`, and there seems to be no explicit termination for the recursion.
-Nevertheless, this code will terminate for some input values `t`.
+Nevertheless, this code _does_ terminate for some input values `t`.
-Specifically, hylomorphisms will terminate when `t` produces a finite data structure when `coalg` is being repeatedly applied to it.
+Specifically, hylomorphisms will terminate when `t` produces a finite data structure as `coalg` is repeatedly applied to it.

 Let us consider an example
 where both `t` and `r` are the type of (finite) binary trees with string-valued leaves.